General elections in Singapore: Ballot secrecy

 Election department ensure the privacy of all registered voters during an election and how the ballot boxes are treated.
 Prior to the opening hours, the boxes undergo tamperproofing checks and ensure the contents are emptied under the witness of candidates and their polling agents present at the polling station, before being sealed by Presiding Officers (except for opening slots) so that it can be used.
 After the polls closed, the boxes, along with the slots, are sealed and wrapped before being transported to the designated counting centre by bus under police escort.
 Upon arrival, the boxes are checked and accounted before it can be opened and emptied to begin vote counting.

 After the vote counting ended and results are released, the ballot papers and any other official documents used in the election are placed into separate boxes and sealed; these boxes are transported to the Supreme Court of Singapore where it was kept under safe custody for period of six months after election ended, after which the boxes are transported to the incineration plant (such as Tuas South Incineration Plant) for incineration, unless directed otherwise by order of the President of Singapore.
 Under the protection act, the process is to ensure all of the voters' identity are not compromised, as contents inside each ballot paper have a unique serial number located on the counterfoil to ensure integrity of the democratic process and strict accounting to avoid infringement and personation.
-(Note: To date, one case in the 2020 election saw one polling station had a delay on the process for about one month (February 9, 2021) due to the sealing of incorrect documents.
-The ballot box for the affected polling station was destroyed on the original planned date per usual (January 16, 2021).)
+(Note: To date, there were two such cases of delay, both being the sealing of incorrect documents: the first one occurred in the 2006 election where two polling stations in Aljunied GRC had their processed delayed for one week (from November 11, 2006 to November 17, 2006), the second occurred in the 2020 election where one polling station in Pasir Ris-Punggol GRC saw a delay on the process for about one month (from January 16, 2021 to February 9, 2021).
+In both cases, the ballot boxes for the affected polling stations were destroyed on the original planned date per usual.)